 Again, this would seem like a clear indication that you don’t have a run-of-the-mill cold, but being sick isn’t always so cut-and-dry.
 If you’ve been ill and have had diarrhea to go along with it, watch out for bloody diarrhea, says Dr. Massart.
 That’s a sign that you may have food poisoning rather than a viral infection, such as gastroenteritis.
 “Most of the time your body will fight off food poisoning, but once in a while you’ll need more help,” she says.
 In this case, call your doctor.

 You’re wheezing and short of breath

 People diagnosed with an inflammatory lung condition called COPD (chronic obstructive pulmonary disease) need to be especially wary of catching a cold because this can become a more serious upper respiratory infection—especially in the elderly.
 “If grandma has COPD and catches a cold, it can land her in the hospital,” says Dr. Massart.
 For everyone, it’s important to be aware of friends and loved ones with COPD and limit contact with them when you’re sick.
-Find out these sneaky signs of COPD.
+Don’t miss this DIY flu-fighting kit.

 You always get sick right about now

 Some patients will tell Dr. Massart that they get a cold that lasts two to three months every winter.
 “That’s actually chronic bronchitis, which is a precursor to COPD,” she says.
 If that sounds like you, especially if you have risk factors for COPD (are a long-term smoker, for instance), talk to your doctor.
 Find out the best medications for cold and flu on the market.

 You’re having a heck of a time breathing